-USDT and UUDT diagnostic responses in CAN define a method of transmitting diagnostic data where large amounts of diagnostic information is divided into smaller segments or frames for transmission.
+In the CAN protocol, USDT and UUDT diagnostic responses define a method for transmitting diagnostic data by dividing large amounts of information into smaller segments or frames.

 Table of Contents